jack-valko/Zabbix-Meraki-Discovery/README.md

 ![Import Image](https://github.com/jack-valko/Zabbix-Meraki-Discovery/raw/main/zabbix-meraki-template-import.jpeg)

 If any errors appear, congratulations!
 You have an install I have not tested.
 [Please file a bug.](https://github.com/jack-valko/Zabbix-Meraki-Discovery/issues/new)

+## 5.4 Install
+1. Download Zabbix-Meraki-Discovery.xml from this repo
+2. In the Zabbix UI, navigate to Configuration > Templates.
+Click Import.
+3. Click the 'Choose File' button and select your download of Zabbix-Meraki-Discovery.xml
+4. Click the 'Import' button.
+5. In the Zabbix UI, navigate to Configuration > Hosts.
+Click Import.
+6. Click the 'Choose File' button and select your download of Zabbix-Meraki-Discovery.xml
+7. Click the 'Import' button

 ## Configuration
 1. In the Zabbix UI, navigate to Configuration > Hosts